 However, we are happy to work with you to develop a virtual experience for your students!
 Contact Dina to explore ideas: email@example.com.

 Faculty Fellows Program

 The Faculty Fellows program is designed to provide support for faculty interested in interdisciplinary collaborations and incorporating experiential learning related to food systems into their teaching program.
 Each year, we award stipends to faculty from across campus to develop or redesign a course that is focused around sustainable agriculture or food systems to include experiential learning as a core component.
-The current call for team-teaching applications is due Feb 27 – to learn more, visit our Faculty Fellows page.
+To learn more, visit our Faculty Fellows page.

 The Farm and Gardens offer space for hands-on and project-based learning for your class.
 Whether you are looking for a one-time field trip to demonstrate a concept or want your students to explore a topic or system in the field throughout the semester, we can help you achieve your goals.
 We can help you explore other resources for experiential learning about food systems and connect you to community partners with an interest in service learning.
 If you would like to come to the Gardens or Farm for a tour, a one-time program, or longer-term involvement, please email Dina Liebowitz.